Colruyt Group’s approach to energy

 - We also mapped out which devices we can turn off, how often and for how long.
 This allows us to deal smartly with non-essential consumption such as air conditioning, cooling and ventilation.

-- We charge the electric vehicles and pallet trucks in our distribution centres at night, when there is less demand, while our wind turbines are still operating.
+- We charge the electric vehicles and pallet trucks in our distribution centres at night, when there is less demand, while the wind turbines are still operating.

 - When there is a surplus of renewable energy, we lower the temperatures of the freezer units in our distributions centres.
 This helps us during times when there is less energy available.